Pavel-Durov/blog/src/macOS-vs-linux-fs-case-sensitivity/README.md

 # Abstract

-In this article, I will overview the case-sensitivity difference between macOS default filesystem (FS) and Linux filesystem with some practical coding examples and gotchas.
+In this article, I will overview the case-sensitivity difference between macOS default filesystem (FS) and Linux filesystem with some practical examples and gotchas.

 # Intro
 Unix and Linux might sound the same to some of us, but they are different beasts.